 - Weiss is noticeably a Nice Girl, despite moments of annoyance and exasperation.

 - Blake hasn't shown any signs of hostility or faults of her canon-counterpart.

 - Winter doesn't have her typically frigid demeanor in this series.
 (See the Winter Has Come folder for details.)

-- Adaptational Sexuality: All of Team RWBY and Pyrrha are Badass Gays.
+- Adaptational Sexuality: Pyrrha and all of Team RWBY are gay.
 Ren and Jaune are revealed to have begun a relationship.
 Qrow is also revealed to be bisexual while showing no attraction to men in canon.

 - Adaptational Angst Upgrade: After the Cerebus Syndrome kicks in, things become a lot more devastating than they are in canon.